wurli/ark.nvim/README.md

 # ark.nvim

 ![demo](https://github.com/user-attachments/assets/f78dc9f9-da78-40eb-aad8-e63d1cccb9f5)

+> [!WARNING]
+> This plugin was last tested with Ark 0.1.170.
+Since this version there have
+> been some changes to how Ark starts up, which may cause issues.
+If you really
+> want to test this plugin and the current version of Ark doesn't work, please
+> downgrade your Ark installation until my rewrite of this plugin is done :)

 This is a _very_ basic proof-of-concept plugin which lets you use Neovim with R via the [Ark Jupyter kernel](https://github.com/posit-dev/ark).
 In particular,